psigmasoft/BeatSliceRemix/README.md

 - Extract audio waveform data for visualization
 - Slice and rearrange audio buffers
 - Export processed audio as WAV files

+### Randomisation Algorithms

+**Shuffle Mode**: Uses the Fisher-Yates shuffle algorithm to randomly reorder slices.
+This algorithm ensures a uniform distribution of possible arrangements, producing different results on each activation.

+**Randomise Mode**: Generates new slices with independently random start positions within the audio duration.
+Each slice maintains its configured duration but starts at a pseudo-random point, allowing overlapping slices and creating entirely new compositional possibilities.

 ## Contributing